rodages/Project-2-Whats-My-Footprint/README.md

 ![Project Wireframe](./screenshots/projectOutline.PNG "Project wireframe")

 #### <a name='approach'>Approach</a>
-We used Slack and Zoom to communicate the updates on project and what each person is currently working on.
+We used Slack and Zoom to communicate the updates on the project and what each person is currently working on.

 ### <a name='dropdowns'>Dropdowns</a>